MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/FinancialServicesCommonDataModel/FinancialMarketProduct.md

 ### <a href=#unlistedindicator name="unlistedindicator">unlistedindicator</a>

 An indicator that a security or investment instrument is not listed on any exchange or market.
-Refers to OTC (Over\x2dthe\x2dcounter) trading, for example.
+Refers to OTC (Over-the-counter) trading, for example.
 First included in: FinancialServicesCommonDataModel/FinancialMarketProduct (this entity)

 #### Properties